Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 Input: X[] = [1, 1, 1, 1, 1, 1], Output: 1

 A basic approach would be to check whether each element is the majority element or not.
-We can use two nested loops where outer loop iterates over array and inner loop count occurrences of each element.
-If we found an element with frequency greater than n/2, that’s our majority element.
+We can use two nested loops, where the outer loop iterates over the array, and the inner loop counts the occurrences of each element.
+If we find an element with a frequency greater than n/2, that is our majority element.

 {